Sub-Nyquist Sampling of Short Pulses: Sampling of multipulse signals

-Consider the $r$th channel:
+Consider the $(j,m)$th channel:

-The relation (\ref{eq:samples}) ties the known $x_r$ to the unknown Gabor coefficients of $f(t)$ with respect to $\G(g,a,b)$.
+The relation (\ref{eq:samples}) ties the known $y_{m,l}$ to the unknown Gabor coefficients $z_{k,l}$ of $f(t)$ with respect to $\G(g,a,b)$.
 This relation is key to the recovery of $f(t)$.
-If we can recover $z_{k,l}$ from the samples $x_r$, then by Theorem~\ref{thm:essband} we are able to recover $f(t)$ almost perfectly.
-As can be seen from (\ref{eq:samples}), the goal of the modulator $p_r(t)$ is to create mixtures of the unknown Gabor coefficients $z_{k,l}$.
-These mixtures, when chosen appropriately, will allow to recover $z_{k,l}$ from a small number $r$ by exploiting their sparsity of and relying on ideas of compressed sensing.
-Note, that when using the scheme of Fig. \ref{fig:sampling_gabor}, each $x_r$ is equal to one value of $z_{k,l}$, so that no combinations are obtained.
+If we can recover $z_{k,l}$ from the samples $y_{j,m}$, then by Theorem~\ref{thm:essband} we are able to recover $f(t)$ almost perfectly.
+As can be seen from (\ref{eq:samples}), the goal of the modulator $q_{j,m}(t)$ is to create mixtures of the unknown Gabor coefficients $z_{k,l}$.
+These mixtures, when chosen appropriately, will allow to recover $z_{k,l}$ from a small number $JM$ of samples by exploiting their sparsity and relying on ideas of CS.
+Note, that when using the basic Gabor scheme, each $y_{j,m}$ is equal to one value of $z_{k,l}$, so that no combinations are obtained.
 When $z_{k,l}$ are sparse, with unknown sparsity locations, we will need to acquire all their values using this approach.
 In contrast, obtaining mixtures of $z_{k,l}$, allows reduction in the number of samples.